Can solar panels be installed on a flat roof?

 The main installation detail that’s important is to ensure that the mounting points are made waterproof - after all, holes are drilled into the roof.
 If these holes aren’t waterproofed properly, you’ll have leaks and an expensive repair to deal with later on.

-Another type of solar racking system for flat roofs are ballasted racks.
-Ballast is weight used to stabilize something - in this case, it’s weight used to hold the racking system in place.
+Another type of solar racking system for flat roofs is a ballasted rack.
+Ballast is weight used to hold the racking system in place.

-This means that if you use a ballasted rack, heavy ballast - usually concrete blocks - is placed on the rack to hold it down.
+This means that if you use a ballasted rack, heavy weights such as concrete blocks are placed on the rack to hold it down.
 The ballast is the primary force that holds the system in place, but a few fasteners may still be required.

 The photo above is an example of a commercial installation, but the same type of system can be used on a residential building too.